Location

 Presented by Borealis Chamber Artists

-In partnership with the College of St. Scholastica and regional environmental organizations.
+In partnership with the College of St. Scholastica, the UM Institute on the Environment, and regional environmental organizations.

 Mass for the Endangered is an immersive concert experience that brings music, science, art, and environmental advocacy into dialogue.